meaghanhughes9/Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and file system logs.
 What does Filebeat watch for?
-Filebeat watches for any changes made to the file system and whem.
-It also monitors log files or locations specified, collects logs events and forwards them to Elasticsearch/Logstash for indexing.
+Filebeat watches for any changes made to the file system.
+It monitors log files or locations specified, collects logs events and forwards them to Elasticsearch/Logstash for indexing.
 What does Metricbeat record?
 Metricbeat records machine metrics and outputs the data to the specified location, Elasticsearch or Logstash.